nickserv/danamccurdy.com/_posts/2014-06-09-Love-and-Identity-Another-Reflection.md

 ---
 layout: post
-title: Love and Identity - Another Reflection
+title: love and Identity - Another Reflection
-category: Love
+category: love
 ---

 What do we protect,